Heapy/awesome-kotlin/readme/README.md

 * [Kotlin Quiz](https://kotlinquiz.com) - Are You a Kotlin Expert?
 Test Your Skills with the Kotlin Quiz!
 * [SuperKotlin](https://superkotlin.com) - A website about Kotlin
 * [AlexeySoshin/Hands-on-Design-Patterns-with-Kotlin](https://github.com/AlexeySoshin/Hands-on-Design-Patterns-with-Kotlin) - Code examples for 'Hands-on Design Patterns with Kotlin' book
+* [tbhaxor/GUIDE-TO-KOTLIN](https://github.com/tbhaxor/GUIDE-TO-KOTLIN) - A practical guide on "Kotlin for Developers"

 ### <a name="links-books-and-courses"></a>Books and Courses <sup>[Back ⇈](#links-books-and-courses-subcategory)</sup>
 * [Kotlin in Action - Dmitry Jemerov, Svetlana Isakova](https://manning.com/books/kotlin-in-action)